The Canterville Ghost (1986 film): Production

 Gielgud told an interviewer that he left his retirement to take the role, because it "[took] his mind off advancing age".
 Milano, in one of her first TV movies, said in a later interview that Gielgud helped her overcome her struggles with dyslexia during production.

+Some of the filming took place at All Hallows school in Somerset.

 Reception

 The film did not achieve much praise or attention, and Variety magazine noted in its review: "Milano as the catalyzing daughter Jennifer adapts to the ghostly Sir Simon without a qualm; that, of course, is the true charm of the story, but Milano doesn't exhibit enough presence to match the droll, charming Gielgud".